The world’s first animal rights organization launched successfully, then fractured & failed without a second meeting

 Women, in 1921, had only gained the right to vote in the U.S. one year previously.
 The “Red Scare” of 1919 was waning, after having smashed left-leaning progressive causes across the country, but the Ku Klux Klan was at the murderous peak of its influence, culminating in the Tulsa Massacre of 1921, which razed the most prosperous black community west of the Mississippi River.

-This is no mere fantasy.
-It could have happened, impelled by the brief confluence of Diana Belais and Royal Dixon, flamboyant and charismatic personalities whose talents and background, differently mixed, paralleled those of the late Cleveland Amory, who founded the Fund for Animals in 1968, and Ingrid Newkirk, who cofounded People for the Ethical Treatment of Animals in 1981.
+But the debut of a new multi-faceted progressive cause might nonetheless have succeeded, impelled by the brief confluence of Belais and Royal Dixon, two flamboyant and charismatic personalities whose talents and background, differently mixed, paralleled those of the late Cleveland Amory, who founded the Fund for Animals in 1968, and Ingrid Newkirk, who cofounded People for the Ethical Treatment of Animals in 1981.

 Began with 300 high donors

 Belais and Dixon on March 13, 1921 attracted more than 300 prominent and affluent New Yorkers to the Hotel Astor for the founding meeting of the First Church for Animal Rights.